What is Genetic Inheritance?

-To make this easier, let us use specific examples.
+To explain this further, let us use specific examples.

 Let us say you have blue eyes.
 It would be very likely that your mum or dad also had blue eyes.
 If even they didn’t, the genes in their cells have blue eye traits — which they have passed on to you.

-Genes determine our eye colour.
+Genes determine our eye color.
 Eye genes usually come in two alleles: an allele for brown eyes and an allele for blue eyes.
-We all have a pair of alleles that determine our eye colour.
+We all have a pair of alleles that determine our eye color.

-So here are some possibilities of eye colour below:
+So here are some possibilities of eye color below:

 Yes, this is because brown alleles are dominant alleles.
 Alleles can be dominant or recessive.
 Sometimes, a child can have blue eyes even though their mum and dad have brown eyes.
 This can be possible if the child inherits both blue recessive alleles from parents, as in the genetic diagram below: